 To understand the potential trade‑offs, it is not only important to evaluate the potential magnitude of losses, but also to view that potential in the context of the full investment life cycle and the financial outcomes investors are seeking.
 This approach allows us to identify the point at which a rational investor might be indifferent between the outcomes of two different glide paths.
 In other words, given the potential performances of the S&P indexes in the accumulation phase, how big of an equity bear market would it take to equalize the values of two portfolios tracking those same indexes?

-A Strategically Higher Equity Glide Path Could Have Led to Better Outcomes Over the Last 10 Years
+A Higher‑Equity Glide Path Could Have Led to Better Outcomes

-Sources: Standard & Poor’s and T. Rowe Price; all data analysis by T. Rowe Price.
+Sources: Standard & Poor’s (see Additional Disclosures) and T. Rowe Price; all data analysis by T. Rowe Price.

 Hypothetical Bear Market Outcomes in a Flat Fixed Income Market

-Sources: T. Rowe Price and Standard & Poor’s; all data analysis by T. Rowe Price.
+Sources: T. Rowe Price and Standard & Poor’s (see Additional Disclosures); all data analysis by T. Rowe Price.

 For investors who have had the opportunity to accumulate savings over the course of long working careers, higher‑equity glide paths historically could have delivered higher retirement balances in the vast majority of long‑run periods, even after taking SoR risk into account.
 We believe investors would be wise to consider this experience when choosing target date strategies.